Use Nature to Inspire Your Next Innovative Product Design

 Our mechanical engineering firm at MAKO Design works on so many different types of products.
 Some of the most interesting ones come from ideas that find their inspiration in the natural world.
 Innovation doesn’t always mean creating something entirely new, which is why turning to the evolution of nature can help you take old, tried-and-true concepts and use them to build new solutions.

 This is called biomimicry, and it`s the basis for some of the most successful product designs out there.
-A mechanical engineering firm will work on everything from industrial to medical products, and will often look to animals, plants, and nature for design cues to get those product ideas flowing.
+A mechanical engineering firm works on everything from industrial to medical products, and will often look to animals, plants, and nature for design cues to get those product ideas flowing.
 Here are some prime examples of biomimicry in action.

 Mechanical Engineering Meets the Animal Kingdom

 One of the most notable biomimetic innovations is the bullet train.
-Japanese engineers needed a more aerodynamic solution for their latest high-speed trains, to minimize noise and the sonic boom encountered as they passed through tunnels.
+Japanese engineers needed a more aerodynamic solution for their latest high-speed trains to minimize noise and the sonic boom encountered as they passed through tunnels.

 Engineering Insight From the Insect World